RavinduTharanga/RavinduTharanga.github.io/_pages/about.md

  <br><br>
 Previously, I was a graduate research assistant in the Human AI Empowerment Lab under Dr. Carlos Toxtli.
 I was also fortunate to conduct research in **Human-AI collaboration**, **LLM-powered assistants**, and **AI-enhanced XR workspaces** under the supervision of **Dr. Carlos Toxtli** at the *Human-AI Empowerment Lab*, Clemson School of Computing.   -->

- <p style="text-align: justify;">I am currently working as a Research Assistant in the <b><i>Human-AI Empowerment Lab </i></b>under <b>Dr. Carlos Toxtli Hernández</b>.
+ <p style="text-align: justify;">I am currently working as a research assistant in the <b><i>Human-AI Empowerment Lab </i></b>under <b>Dr. Carlos Toxtli Hernández</b>.
 I received my master's degree at the School of Computing at <b>Clemson University</b> with a concentration in <b>Data Science and Machine Learning</b>.
 Previously, I was a graduate research assistant in the Human-AI Empowerment Lab under Dr. Carlos Toxtli.
-I was also fortunate to conduct research in <b>Human-AI collaboration</b>, <b>LLM-powered assistants</b>, and <b>AI-enhanced XR workspaces.</b> Before that, I received undergraduate degrees in Chemistry from the Inistitute of Chemistry Ceylon in Sri Lanka.
+I was also fortunate to conduct research in <b>Human-AI collaborations</b>, <b>LLM-powered assistants</b>, and <b>AI-enhanced XR workspaces.</b> Before that, I received an undergraduate degree in Chemistry from the Inistitute of Chemistry Ceylon in Sri Lanka.
 </p>